oscarlaf03/stock_chat/README.md

   - `pipenv install -r requirements.txt`
 2. Start the server using the make command from the root folder:
   - `make runserver`
-3. On another terminal start the worker with make command folder.In order for the Bot to work this worker must be running:
+3. On another terminal start the worker with make command folder.
+In order for the Bot to work this worker must be running:
   - `make runwoker`

 ### Running Tests: